 FIRST at Blue Ridge, Inc. is a highly structured modified Therapeutic Community with an evidence-based clinical overlay.
 Applicants for our long-term program, who are accepted through our Admissions Department, are required to pay a program fee upon admission.
 There are no additional fees required for the long-term program component.
 Residents of the community make a commitment to participate in program-contracted jobs while they complete the clinical curriculum and program requirements.
 Scholarships are available for those who do not have the means to pay the program fee.

-The Clinical Department requires residents to attend various groups on life skills and addiction such as: Anger Management, Relationships, Addiction Awareness, 12 Step Study Group, Relapse Triggers, as well as peer process groups and counseling sessions that are used throughout the curriculum.
-The FIRST program recommends active participation in self-help recovery groups including Alcoholics or Narcotics Anonymous, Celebrate Recovery, SMART Recovery, etc.
+The Clinical Department requires residents to attend various groups on life skills and addiction such as: Anger Management, Relationships, Addiction Awareness, 12 Step Study Group, Relapse Triggers, etc. The FIRST program recommends active participation in self-help recovery groups including Alcoholics or Narcotics Anonymous, Celebrate Recovery, SMART Recovery, etc.